Skip to main content

 VTOC DSCB-4 (volume description)

-The DSCB-4 is always 140 bytes in length.
+The DSCB-4 is always 140 bytes in length and is always on record 5.
 It contains information about the volume, the device geometry at the time of formatting, and the size of the VTOC.
 The first 44 bytes are the key.

 0000: The VTOC is full.
 No more DSCBs can be allocated within it.